UTATRocketry/FCOFFS/README.md

-# Houbolt_Jr-PressurizationSystem
+# LiquidProp-PressurizationCode

-The initial research was documented in `Feed System and Injector Analysis.xlsx`.
-The Python code translated the Excel into an OOP code, and made a few corrections to the initial documentation.
+## Fully Coupled One-dimensional Framework for Fluid Simulations (FCOFFS)

+FCOFFS is a 1D fluid simulation code that enables us to capture the behaviour of the rocket propellant feed system.

 User should import the following packages into a fresh `.py` code.

 	from Pressurization_pkg.Utilities import *
 	from Pressurization_pkg.componentClass import *